OpenHardware-Initiative/Drone-OA-IREE-ViT-Accelerator/README.md

 So far ONNX and Pytorch havent been that useful, this could be due to the specificity on the naming of each layer.
 I will try with the IREE profiler and see if it is more informative.

+The noteebok `onnx_model_example.ipynb` is supposed to be replace the original version found in `third_party/MobileSAM/notebooks/`.

 ### Known problems:
 - For quantizing the model we need onnxruntime 1.16.0, but for doing profiling we need the latest version which is 1.19.2.
 So far I have only manage to go around it by executing profiling and quantize cells separately.
 LESS THAN IDEAL.
 I will do separate scripts for this.
     ```bash